tamaregev/visual-onset-latencies/README.md

 # visual-onset-latencies
-Sharing Matlab code for the onset latency analysis.
+Matlab code for the onset latency analysis.

 This code was written specifically for analysing subject ST18.

 There were 3 recording sessions termed here blocks B12, B13 and B14.

 Data files are available on OSF -